brooksquil/css102-zen-garden/README.md

 The only rule: you may only change the CSS; not the HTML.
 When your work is complete, add, commit, and push up the branch (git push origin exercise).
 Then submit a pull request on Github.

-✏️ In an effort to keep this project like the Zen Garden website, this exercise does not have a styles folder.
+✏️ In an effort to keep this project like the Zen Garden website, this exercise does not have a styles folder.# css102-zen-garden